 What is a bobcat?

-Female bobcats can breed during their first year (9-12 months old), though this rarely occurs.
+Female bobcats can breed during their first year (9–12 months old), though this rarely occurs.
 Males are sexually mature at 2 years of age.
-Bobcats have mating 'seasons' and birthing 'seasons.'
-The mating season for bobcats in southern California is generally from around December to February.
-During this time, if out hiking, you may notice more bobcat scrapes on trails that bobcats use.
-Once the female is pregnant, the gestation period is 60 days.
-She will typically have litters of 2-4 kittens, but in the Santa Monica Mountainss, one female recently had a female with a litter of 5 kittens!
-The female will have her kittens in a den that she has found, and then she will stay with her kittens in the den for a few months, rarely straying far from the den site.
+Bobcats have a mating and kitten season.
+The mating season in southern California is generally from around December to February.
+During this time, bobcats tend to mark their territories and trails more frequently, and so their scrapes may be more obvious during mating season (it's a good time to keep your eye out for bobcat sign!).
+Once a female is pregnant, the gestation period is 60 days.
+Females typically have litters of 2–4 kittens, but in the Santa Monica Mountains, at least one female has had a litter of 5 kittens!
+The female will give birth to her kittens in a den that she has found, and then she will stay with her kittens in the den for a few months, rarely straying far from the den site.
 The den is not something she constructs herself, but a spot she considers safe and hidden for raising her kittens.
+Den sites are often abandoned woodrat nests, thick piles of vegetation, or even sometimes in urban areas in the backyards of residential areas.
+Urban den sites may provide safety from predation by coyotes, although why female bobcats choose particular den sites is unknown.

 Local bobcat research

 The National Park Service has studied bobcats in the Santa Monica Mountains since 1996.
-Most of the research has been focused on populations around Thousand Oaks and Agoura Hills regions.
-Since the study began in 1996, 281 animals have been humanely captured (see 'Research Methods' page for more information), tagged, and samples collected.
-Many of these animals have a
+Most of the research has been focused on populations around Thousand Oaks and Agoura Hills regions, although more recently, sampling efforts were expanded across the entirety of the Santa Monica Mountains and nearby regions.
+Since the study began in 1996, more than 300 animals have been humanely captured (see 'Research Methods' page for more information), tagged, and samples collected.
+Many of these animals have also been radiocollared in order to study their movement patterns and behavioral ecology.
+The general goal of this research has been to understand how urban development affects the behavior and ecology of this charasmatic species.
+The research has also more recently expanded to encompass studies on bobcat genetics, health, disease, and anticoagulant rat poison exposure.
+Much of this recent work has been in collaboration with University of California (Los Angeles) biologists.
+The result of some of this research has included studies on bobcat homerange size and diet that is described above.

-- Bobcats only eat meat and locally prefer to eat rabbits, ground squirrels, gophers, and woodrats.
+- Bobcats are obligate carnivores (the only eat meat) and locally prefer to eat rabbits, ground squirrels, gophers, and woodrats.

 - Bobcats are solitary and territorial.